Lombiq/Orchard-Data-Tables/Readme.md

 In the most basic form you can use [DOM sourced data](https://datatables.net/examples/data_sources/dom.html) with the `<datatable>` tag helper.

-Follow the walkthrough on the sample project [here](Lombiq.DataTables.Samples/Views/Sample/DataTableTagHelper.cshtml).
+Follow the walkthrough on the sample project [The `<datatable>` Tag Helper](Lombiq.DataTables.Samples/Views/Sample/DataTableTagHelper.cshtml).

 ### Asynchronous Content With a Custom Provider